MarianoArias/Challenge-RoomFinder/README.md

 ## Assumptions and extras
 > In case an advertiser API is down, the application will continue working, but it will not show any room or deal from that advertiser.

-> The application processes and caches the response in Redis every 1 minute with a cron, that is why there may be a delay of this time when an advertiser makes a change.
+> The application preprocesses and caches the response in Redis every 1 minute with a cron, that is why there may be a delay of this time when an advertiser makes a change.

 > If the cron is down or not config, the application will process and cache the response in Redis for a duration of 10 minutes until it is processed and cached again when a new client hits the application again, that is why there may be a delay of this time when an advertiser makes a change.